 The Career Center Resource Room has a complete computer lab where you can work on your resume, cover letter, interview and job search as well as a Resource Library of books.

 Juniors and seniors who are interested in full-time positions and/or internships can take advantage of the On-Campus Interview Program which brings employers to the Career Center each year to recruit and interview students without having to leave campus.

 Did you know that more than 80% of students who had full-time jobs before graduation connected face-to-face with employers?
 To provide you a chance to make valuable connections, the Career Center hosts 11 career fairs each year as well as other career events for UCR students.
 These events provide excellent opportunities to broaden your network as you seek employment.

 Many people think, "I don’t have a network."
 Not so.
 You are connected with many more people than you realize.
-Once you begin to use your network, you will see how far it reaches.
+Once you begin to active your network, you will see how far it reaches.
 For starters, it’s not about finding someone to hire you.
-Sometimes it is about talking to people who give you leads, or can point you to someone who runs a company that needs interns, or a company they heard is hiring people in your area.
-Sometimes it is a professor telling you about a conference for your research paper where you meet an employer.
+It is about developing meaningful relationships and letting others know your skills and career interests.
+These professional relationships can lead to opportunities such as job offers, internships, job shadowing or a job referral.

 A good contact can get your resume read by people who count, arrange for you to meet key executives, set up interviews and say the right things to the right people.
 So where do you find those contacts?